Does Closing a Credit Card Hurt Your Credit Score?

 Check Your Credit Report Before Closing an Account

 Also keep in mind that you have different credit scores, so take some time to check each one before and after closing your account.
-That way, you’ll have an accurate idea of how closing your credit card affected your credit score.
+That way, you’ll have an accurate idea of how closing your credit card impacted your credit score.

 Recommended: Does Applying For a Credit Card Hurt Your Credit Score